lucaspchartier/Travel-Blog-Client/README.md

 departing destination, and an arriving destination.
-Furthermore, I do want to include a Google Maps/Location API within the application so that the location of the hotel shows on the user's list of hotels, as well as potentially incorporating a 3rd party travel API (i.e. TripAdvisor, Expedia) to include various airlines for the flight that the user adds to their list.
+Furthermore, I do want to include a Google Maps/Location API within the application so that the location of the hotel shows on the user's list of hotels, as well as potentially incorporating a 3rd party travel API (i.e. TripAdvisor, Kayak, Expedia, etc.) to include various airlines for the flight that the user adds to their list.

 ### Planning, process, and problem-solving strategies